Formal Grade Appeal Request and Information (pdf--appeal cover sheet and helpful information)

 b.
 Grades issued for examinations, individual papers, quizzes, portfolios, and other grades that are not final grades are not eligible for consideration for the University Grade Appeal process as discussed in section 6.7.3.

 c.
 This appeal procedure is not to be used for a review of the judgment of an instructor in assessing the quality of a student's work or to complain of an instructor's performance.

 d.
-Time deadlines in the following procedures are intended to provide a framework for the grade appeal process and may be extended, as circumstances warrant, by the Director of Student Rights and Community Standards or by the Associate Provost.
+Time deadlines in the following procedures are intended to provide a framework for the grade appeal process and may be extended, as circumstances warrant, by the Associate Provost and Dean of University College or designee (Associate Provost).

 e.
 This policy will be reviewed by the Ball State Grade Appeals Committee at its meeting each academic year.

 f.
 The Office of Student Rights and Community Standards will provide an annual notice by email of the grade appeal policy to students and faculty and will provide a paper copy of this policy to those persons who request one.